MarvellousO/CMSC-203/README.md

 # CMSC-203
-Objecive:
+Objective:
-  This repository is for projects for my ComSci 203 class
+  This repository contains projects for my Computer Science 203 class.
+  The focus is on learning the basics of Java and properly using GitHub as a version control   system.